-The following essential prerequisites for blessing have been selected for attention this year.
-We shall stress the need for obedience on major duties of the Word frequently omitted.
+The following essential prerequisites for blessing were selected for attention this year.
+We stressed the need for obedience on major duties of the Word frequently omitted.
 We dare not forget that it was in the context of obedience that the Lord announced the sending of the Holy Spirit (John 14.15-16).
 Faithful expository preaching fails if it does not include sincere application, or address the spiritual needs and battles of the hour.

-We shall also plead for renewed reverence in worship, without which there can surely be no genuine visitation of God, for we are called to ‘serve God acceptably with reverence and godly fear’ (Hebrews 12.28).
+We also pleaded for renewed reverence in worship, without which there can surely be no genuine visitation of God, for we are called to ‘serve God acceptably with reverence and godly fear’ (Hebrews 12.28).